theborakompanioni/azure-docs.de-de/articles/search/search-dotnet-sdk-migration.md

         this IIndexOperations operations,
         string indexName);

-Die Methodensignaturen für denselben Vorgang sehen in Version 1.1 folgendermaßen aus:
+The method signatures for the same operation in version 1.1 look like this:

 In `IIndexesOperations`: